 Please note: for the safety of your child we must know who is picking them up.
 If you cannot collect your child yourself, please let the teacher or office know who is coming in your place.
-This person must know your child's password as they will be asked for it.
+This person must know your child's password (which you stated on your application form) as they will be asked for it.
 We cannot let children go home with someone unless you have authorised us to do so.